TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 - ## Django and Heroku

     To get the Django framework installed and set up I followed the Code institutes [Django I Think Therefore I Blog cheatsheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit). & Revisited the Walkthrough to assist.
-    However due to changes made by Heroku changes where made when this occured & information recieved from Code Institute.
+    However due to changes made by Heroku changes were made when this occurred & information received from Code Institute.
     The Steps then taken are below in the three links :
     - [PostgreSQL](https://www.postgresql.org/)
-        * Database used through heroku. - until Update of Heroku when migrations and a change of Database was needed
+        * Database used through Heroku. - until Update of Heroku when migrations and a change of Database was needed
     - [ElephantSQL](https://www.elephantsql.com/)
         * Database used after migrations and following of all instructions from Code Institute James Stone
-        * Information recieved via email.
+        * Information received via email.
             + Link 1 (https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up)
             + Link 2 (https://code-institute-students.github.io/deployment-docs/80-migrating-databases-for-heroku/)
             + Link 3 (https://code-institute-students.github.io/deployment-docs/01-heroku-signup/heroku-03-converting-dynos)